Ozzy Osbourne Cancels North American Tour To Head To Switzerland For Parkinson’s Treatment

 Osbourne reportedly has promotional obligations for his upcoming album Ordinary Man (due out February 21), and then he will head to Europe for his medical care.

 Last month, Ozzy and his wife Sharon Osbourne opened up to Good Morning America about Ozzy’s medical diagnosis that he kept a secret from his fans for nearly a year.
-The singer revealed that after surgery on his neck he was diagnosed with the neurodegenerative disorder PRKN 2.
+The singer revealed that after surgery on his neck, he was diagnosed with the neurodegenerative disorder PRKN 2.

 Osbourne also said 2019 was the worst year of his life.
 The “Mama I’m Coming Home” singer told GMA that 2019 was “painful” and “miserable” for him.